jneidel/setup-webpack/readme.md

 module.exports = result;
 ```

-For each `require` in the entry file, the corresponding, transpiled output file will be generated.
+For each `require` in the entry file, the corresponding, transpiled output file will be generated. `Require`ing multiple files of the same type will bundle them together in a single output file, making for an easier import into your html document and an easier editing of the contents for that file.

 Omission of `require`d files does not have any consequences, only the `*.bundle.js` file is necessary for the build to complete.